gohkh/java/README.md

 If the variable is not initialised, it takes on the default value for its data type.

 eg. `int count` declares a variable named `count` assigned to an initial value of 0, which is the default value for the type `int`

+## Methods

+## Program flow

+### For loops

+### While loops

+## Object-Oriented Programming

+[comment]: # (Object-oriented programming (OOP) is a programming paradigm in which programs are organised around collections of objects and interactions between them, as opposed to following a set of instructions step by step.
+An object consists of its identity, state, and behaviour.)

+## Data Structures and Algorithms

+## Graphics with Processing